SergeyFromHell/node-mdbx/README.md

 Set value of a key.
 Key and value should be Buffer or string.

 ### .get(*key*)
 Get value of a *key*.
-Returns Buffer with it's value if such a key exists.
+Returns Buffer (or string, if 'string' valueMode is used) with it's value if such a key exists.
 Returns undefined otherwise.

 ### .has(*key*)
 Returns true if *key* exists.
 Returns false otherwise.